Vietnam Vets

 Although stationed at Cam Ranh Bay on the central coast, we rotated Caribou crews to Tan Son Nhut Air Base outside Saigon to cover the Delta on a weekly basis.
 Included on these missions were, by far, the most interesting locations in Vietnam.

-I’ll start with the last day of the rotation.
+I’ll start with the last day of tadalafil the rotation.
 We’d fly north to Song Be, back to Saigon, west to Tay Ninh, back to Saigon, then return to Cam Ranh with an intermediate stop at Phan Thiet on the way.

 Song Be sat next to a lone mountain on the delta plain that guided us visually to the field straight north of Saigon about sixty miles.
 We brought supplies for the surrounding army posts but rarely stayed long.
 The most notable Song Be memory was of the Vietnamese kids who lived around the field.
 I had brought candy on a previous rotation, and they would send scouts to the plane to see if I was on board.
-When the alert was given, a gaggle of twenty or thirty best generic levitra overnight kids would race to the plane and mob me, beseeching the candy they knew I would have.
+When the alert was given, a gaggle of twenty or thirty prednisone kids would race to the plane and mob me, beseeching the candy they knew I would have.
 They would tug and pull at my arms and flight suit as I held the candy canister over my head.
 After teasing them briefly, I would surrender the canister and watch the scramble as the wrapped candy poured onto the tarmac.”

 (Excerpt from “Flying the Line, an Air Force Pilot’s Journey,” book one.
 Book series web site: saigon-tea.com).